Zero-generic initial ideals: Bounds for the Castelnuovo-Mumford regularity

-In this final section, we show how to derive from the properties of $\Gin_0(-)$ a characteristic-free proof of the well-known double exponential bound for the Castelnuovo-Mumford regularity of an ideal in terms of its generating degree.
-We emphasize how, by using zero-generic initial ideals, one can repeat the proof provided in \cite{CaSb} for the characteristic zero case, which is simpler than that of the general case, with just a few minor changes.
+We provide, as an application of $\Gin_0(-)$, a new characteristic-free proof of a well-known doubly exponential bounds for the Castelnuovo-Mumford regularity of an ideal in terms of its generating degree.
+By Theorem \ref{restr}, our line of reasoning follows now closely that of Galligo's original proof for the characteristic zero case \cite{Ga}.\\

 Let $I$ be a non-zero homogeneous ideal of $A$.
 We denote by $D(I)$ the generating degree of $I$, i.e. the maximum degree of a minimal generator of $I$; we also let $\mu(I)$ be the number of minimal generators of $I$.
 In particular,